ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 3. Update the IP address from 8.8.8.8 to match the deployment.
 4. Press Esc, then type `:wq` to save the file and exit the vi editor.

-The file should be similar to the following example:
+The file is similar to the following example:

 ```JSON
 locals {